 - Educating and empowering the newest generation of leaders in equitably minimizing climate change and its health consequences.

 - Communicating and translating cross-disciplinary knowledge to integrate health and equity into actions to address climate change.

-GW faculty have a strong foundation in everything from public health and policy to the climate sciences and infectious diseases.
+GW faculty have strong foundational expertise in everything from public health and policy, to the climate sciences and infectious diseases.
 We apply a health and equity lens to conduct novel climate and health research alongside training programs in public health and medicine.
-We are also deeply engaged in climate, sustainability and environmental policy and international affairs, as well as effective climate and health communications.
-Moreover, our location in the nation’s capital gives us unparalleled access to DC-based governmental, intergovernmental and non-governmental institutions that help bridge research to action.
+We are also deeply engaged in climate, sustainability, and environmental policy and international affairs, as well as effective climate and health communications.
+Moreover, our location in the nation’s capital gives us unparalleled access to DC-based governmental, intergovernmental, and non-governmental institutions that help bridge research to action.